ToolShedTested

 • Universal blade compatibility means you can use cheap aftermarket blades

-• Brushless motor at the $79 price point -- unusual in this tier
+• Brushless motor in this price tier -- unusual in this tier

 • ONE+ battery ecosystem spans 300+ Ryobi tools